adonisjs/v5-docs/content/guides/models/hooks.md

+---
+summary: Using the data model hooks to perform actions on specific events.
+---

 Hooks are the actions that you can perform during a pre-defined life cycle event.
 Using hooks, you can encapsulate specific actions within your models vs. writing them everywhere inside the codebase.

 A great example of hooks is password hashing.
 Instead of hashing the user password everywhere inside your codebase, you can write it as a hook and then guarantee that user passwords will be persisted as plain text.